OpenMask3D: Open-Vocabulary 3D Instance Segmentation: Method

 \subsubsection{2D mask computation and multi-scale crops}

-In this section, we explain our approach for computing CLIP features based on the selected frames from the previous step.
-Given a selected frame for a mask, our objective is to find the optimal image crops from which to extract features, as illustrated in (Fig.~\ref{fig:mask_feature_figure}, \circlenum{b}).
-Simply considering all of the projected points of the mask often results in imprecise and noisy bounding boxes, largely affected by the outliers (see Appendix~\ref{sec:why_sam} for details).
-To address this, we employ a class-agnostic 2D segmentation model, SAM \citep{segmentanything}, which predicts a 2D mask conditioned on a set of input points, along with a mask confidence score.
+In this section, we explain our approach for computing CLIP features based on the frames selected in the previous step.
+Given a selected frame for a mask, our goal is to find the optimal image crops from which to extract features, as shown in (Fig.~\ref{fig:mask_feature_figure}, \circlenum{b}).
+Simply considering all of the projected points of the mask often results in imprecise and noisy bounding boxes, largely affected by the outliers (please see Appendix~\ref{sec:why_sam}).
+To address this, we use a class-agnostic 2D segmentation model, SAM \citep{segmentanything}, which predicts a 2D mask conditioned on a set of input points, along with a mask confidence score.

-SAM is sensitive to the set of input points (please see Appendix~\ref{sec:which_points}, \ref{sec:why_rounds}).
-Hence, in order to obtain a high quality mask from SAM with a high confidence score, we draw inspiration from the RANSAC algorithm \citep{ransac} and proceed as outlined in Algorithm \ref{alg:ransac}.
+SAM is sensitive to the set of input points (see Appendix~\ref{sec:which_points}, \ref{sec:why_rounds}).
+Therefore, to obtain a high quality mask from SAM with a high confidence score, we take inspiration from the RANSAC algorithm \citep{ransac} and proceed as described in Algorithm \ref{alg:ransac}.
 We sample $k_{sample}$ points from the projected points, and run SAM using these points.
-The output of SAM at a specific iteration $r$ is a 2D mask ($\vec{m_r^{2D}}$) and a confidence score ($\mathtt{score}_r$).
+The output of SAM at a given iteration $r$ is a 2D mask ($\vec{m_r^{2D}}$) and a mask confidence score ($\mathtt{score}_r$).
 This process is repeated for $k_{rounds}$ iterations, and the 2D mask with the highest confidence score is selected. {

 }